Biomass Energy in Virginia

 Dominion Energy converted three 63MW coal-fired power plants at Altavista, Hopewell, and Southampton from coal, creating 51MW plants powered by waste wood biomass.
 The plants had been constructed to produce steam for adjacent manufacturing plants, and co-generated electricity as a byproduct.
 The utility could have upgraded the plants to meet Clean Air Act standards or closed the small facilities completely, but chose instead to create three renewable-fuel operations.9

-The Altavista plant, like Dominion's biomass facility in Hurt, gets its wood chips from MeadWestvaco, which has regional timbering operations to supply its paper mill in Covington.
-Dominion's 51MW renewable power plants in are supplied with wood pellets manufactured by a separate company, Enviva.
+The Altavista plant, like Dominion's biomass facility in Hurt, gets its wood chips from MeadWestvaco.
+That company harvests timber in the region to supply its paper mill in Covington.
+Dominion's 51MW renewable power plants are supplied with wood pellets manufactured by a separate company, Enviva.
 Because the Hopewell and Southampton plants are located closer to the ports in Hampton Roads, Enviva also has the option of shipping its wood pellets overseas.10

 Southside Virginia, especially the Roanoke River basin, has the greatest potential to provide logging residues for biomass energy